 See Configure CPU Pinning with NUMA for further information.

 Physical memory is segmented into contiguous regions called pages.
 For efficiency, the system retrieves memory by accessing entire pages instead of individual bytes of memory.
 To perform this translation, the system looks in the Translation Lookaside Buffers (TLB) which contain the physical to virtual address mappings for the most recently or frequently used pages.
-When a mapping being searched for is not in the TLB, the processor must iterate through all the page tables to determine the address mappings.
-This causes a performance penalty.
-It is therefore preferable to optimise the TLB so as to ensure the target process can avoid the TLB misses as much as possible.
+When the system cannot find a mapping in the TLB, the processor must iterate through all of the page tables to determine the address mappings.
+Optimize the TLB to minimize the performance penalty that occurs during these TLB misses.

-The typical page size in an x86 system is 4KB, with other larger page sizes available.
-Larger page sizes mean that there are fewer pages overall, and therefore increases the amount of system memory that can have its virtual to physical address translation stored in the TLB, and as a result lowers the potential for TLB misses, which increases performance.
-With larger page sizes, there is an increased potential for memory to be wasted as processes must allocate in pages, but not all of the memory is likely required.
-As a result, choosing a page size is a trade off between providing faster access times by using larger pages and ensuring maximum memory utilization by using smaller pages.
+The typical page size in an x86 system is 4KB.
+Larger page sizes mean that there are fewer pages overall, and this increases the amount of system memory that can have its virtual to physical address translation stored in the TLB.
+Consequently, this reduces TLB misses, which increases performance.
+With larger page sizes, there is an increased potential for memory to be under-utilized as processes must allocate in pages, but not all of the memory is likely required.
+As a result, choosing a page size is a compromise between providing faster access times with larger pages, and ensuring maximum memory utilization with smaller pages.

 5.5.
 Port Security

-Port security is an anti-spoofing measure.
-It blocks egress traffic that does not match the source IP and source MAC address of the originating network port.
+Port security is an anti-spoofing measure that blocks any egress traffic that does not match the source IP and source MAC address of the originating network port.
 You cannot view or modify this behavior using security group rules.